dbuarque/repack-lambda/README.md

 AWS Lambda Microservices Architecture Template

 Obs.
-This tool is designed to be used with Node.js projects however it can be easily changed to any language.
+This tool is designed to be used with Node.js projects, but it can be changed to any language.

 ![Sample Architecture](http://i.imgur.com/SMjfQjC.png)